killianmuldoon/doca-platform/docs/guides/dpuservicechain.md

 The purpose of DPUServiceChain is to allow user to define how to steer traffic on DPU through DPUServiceInterfaces.The following controllers are used internally to achieve this.

-1) User creates DPUServiceChain CRD, servicechaincontroller consumes it on the host cluster.
+1) User creates DPUServiceChain, servicechaincontroller consumes it on the host cluster.
-2) ServiceChainSet CRD is created on DPU clusters
+2) ServiceChainSet is created on DPU clusters
-3) ServiceChain CRD is created for individual nodes based on nodeSelector.
+3) ServiceChain is created for individual nodes based on nodeSelector.
 4) SFC controller provisions the necessary network configurations on DPU.

 ```mermaid